-The Associate Dean of Academic Affairs shall endeavor to determine the extent of possible academic misconduct.
+The Assistant Vice President for Academic Affairs shall endeavor to determine the extent of possible academic misconduct.
 If evidence of prior academic dishonesty is on record with the Academic Affairs Office, the student may be subject to suspension or dismissal from the University.
 All penalties may be appealed by the student according to the procedures outlined below.
 In all cases the confidentiality of the students and or the faculty members shall be upheld.